 For the most updated bus information please go to the PPS Student Transportation webpage.
 On this site, you will be able to access important information such as bus stops, transportation schedules, and times.
 An updated copy of bus schedules will also be available in the school office.
 In case of a particular problem at a bus stop, or for general transportation questions, please call the Transportation Department directly at 503-916-6901.
 All students riding the bus must have a bus tag including the bus # and the exact bus stop.
 Every Kindergarten bus rider must wear a bus tag for the entire school year.
-Every 1st-5th grade bus rider must wear a bus tag for the first 3 weeks of school.
-However, we strongly recommend that you keep your child's bus tag on their backpack for the entire school year.
+Every 1st-5th grade bus rider must wear a bus tag on their backpack for the entire school year.
 We encourage you to teach your children their school bus number and stop.